Jesse291847/Budworm-modeling-framework/README.md

 ### Supplementary Material Scripts
 These scripts reproduce figures and analyses in the appendicies of the manuscript.

-### Tutorial scripts —
+### Bonus scripts — Additional scripts that are not features in the manuscript
-These scripts contain miminimal running examples of our model not used in the manuscript.
+These scripts contain miminimal running examples of our model not used in the manuscript as well as a closer look at the A parameter.

 #### 🔹 `individual_tutorial.R`
 - Contains a tutorial on how to implement our model for one individual.

 #### 🔹 `social_tutorial.R`
 - Contains a minimal example that show how to implement our full modeling framework.

+#### 🔹 `what_is_a.R`
+- This script shows numerically that 0.57 * A (delay) is equal tot the consumption value where control increases the most

 ---

 ## 📜 License